briannaisola/grad/README.md

 **AGU Poster**

 This folder contains the poster I presented at the centennial American Geophysical Union conference during the week of Dec.
 9th, 2019.
-Not only did I present, but I also compreted for an OSPA: Outstanding Student Presintation Award.
-Still waiting for the results.
+Not only did I present, but I also comppeted for an OSPA: Outstanding Student Presintation Award.
+I am still waiting for the results.

 ##